SANSA-Stack/SANSA-Stack/sansa-query/README.md

 cd SANSA-Stack
 mvn -am -DskipTests -pl :sansa-query-spark_2.12 clean install
 ```
-Alternatively, you can use the following Maven repository and addd it to your project POM file `repositories` section:
+Alternatively, you can use the following Maven repository and add it to your project POM file `repositories` section:
 ```xml
 <repository>
    <id>maven.aksw.snapshots</id>